A nonlocal Aw-Rascle-Zhang system with linear pressure term: The scalar balance law

-The next step is to study the solution of the scalar balance law \eqref{scalar balance law} using the result obtained in Theorem \ref{th:solution_MN} for the discretized solution $M_N(x,t)$.
-The idea is to pass to the limit for $N$ that goes to $+\infty.$ Thus, let us analyze the following Cauchy problem
+The next step is to study the solution of the scalar balance law \eqref{scalar balance law} using the result obtained in Theorem \ref{th:solution_MN}.
+The idea is to pass to the limit as $N$ goes to $+\infty$.
+Let us consider the Cauchy problem

 for some given initial datum $M^0$.
-We can prove the following result. \begin{theorem} Assume \textbf{(H)} and \eqref{phi-def}.
-Consider the Cauchy problem \eqref{def:Cauchy_problem} with $M^0$ a nondecreasing function.
-Suppose that there exists an $R^0>0$ such that
+We have the following result. \begin{theorem} Assume \textbf{(H)} and \eqref{phi-def}.
+Consider the Cauchy problem \eqref{def:Cauchy_problem} with $M^0$ a nondecreasing function, and suppose that there exists an $R^0>0$ such that

 Let the flux $A:[0,1]\to\R$ be a Lipschitz continuous function.
-Then we have the following results. \begin{itemize} \item[(a)] Given any $T>0$, the Cauchy problem \eqref{def:Cauchy_problem} has a unique entropy solution
+Then we have the following results. \begin{itemize} \item[\textbf{(a)}] Given any $T>0$, the Cauchy problem \eqref{def:Cauchy_problem} has a unique entropy weak solution